 Why is quality assurance important in software development?
 Often quality assurance is understood as the process of conducting tests to identify bugs and errors in the code of the software product but that is not just what software quality assurance is.
 Testing is a part of the QA process and an important stage in the software development life cycle but quality assurance practices are not limited to the testing stage only.
 Similarly, QA is not equivalent to quality control either.

-In fact, quality assurance, quality control and testing are related but different concepts.
+Quality assurance, quality control and testing are related but different concepts.
 Here’s how they differ from each other.

 Testing is the act of checking the software code and design to detect errors and flaws.
 There are different types of testing procedures such as Grey Box, Black Box, and White Box testing and they can be automated or conducted manually by the QA team to check the performance of a software’s code and design.
 Testing can be conducted during the testing phase in the software development life cycle or throughout the development process.